12 Superfoods That Every Woman Should Eat On The Regular

 11. Aged cheese is a superfood that is great for fertility.

-Uh-huh.
-I bet you didn't see this one coming, did you?
-Before getting into how aged cheeses can help you to conceive, let's first break down some of the cheeses that can easily go onto this list.
-Some include Fontina, Gruyere, Mochego Curado, Dry Monterey Jack, Parmesan, Piccante Provolone and Sharp-Aged Cheddar because they are all cheeses that have gone through the aging process for six months or more (you can check out a pretty comprehensive list of other aged cheeses on Kosher's site here).
-A few of the reasons why aged cheese is good for your overall health and well-being is because it's high in calcium, zinc, phosphorus, enzymes and protein, along with vitamins A, B12 and K. If you're someone who happens to be lactose-intolerant, there's a pretty good chance that you can still enjoy aged cheese because the processing of aged cheese means that very little (if any) lactose is in it.
+A few of the reasons why aged cheese is good for your overall health and well-being is because it's high in calcium, zinc, phosphorus, enzymes, and protein, along with vitamins A, B12, and K. If you're someone who happens to be lactose-intolerant, there's a pretty good chance that you can still enjoy aged cheese because the processing of aged cheese means that very little (if any) lactose is in it.
 Aged cheese is also a probiotic food which also makes it good for your gut health.

-As far as your fertility goes, these cheeses contain polyamines; they are proteins that help to keep eggs and sperm health.
+As far as your fertility goes, these cheeses contain polyamines; they are proteins that help to keep eggs and sperm healthy.
 Now how dope is that?
 Oh!
 I almost forgot that aged cheeses have also been shown to increase longevity.
 Grilled cheese sandwich, anyone?

 12. As a superfood, raw honey reduces stress, regulates blood sugar, and fights off free radicals.

 One of the best things to ever happen to any of us is honey.
-The reason why I say that is it really is criminal that it can taste so good and offer up so many health benefits at the same time.
+The reason why I say that is it really is criminal that it can taste so good and offer so many health benefits at the same time.
 If you opt for consuming raw honey (which is honey that isn't processed and has as many health benefits as possible), it contains enzymes, amino acids, B vitamins, Vitamin C, antioxidants, and several minerals too.
 Eating honey can help to fight allergies (because it contains allergens that cause it to act much like a natural antibiotic); fights off free radicals; contains antibacterial properties to fight off salmonella and E. coli (for starters); promotes oral health, regulates blood sugar; reduces oxidative stress, and is a great hair and skin moisturizer (honey helps to heal pimples and fade acne marks too).

 Even with all of this, I'm actually closing out with honey because certain properties in honey are able to offer a calming effect and reduce anxiety.
 Just take a teaspoon of raw honey at night before turning in and you'll sleep more soundly and feel more relaxed so that you can better handle whatever is coming the next day.
 Yep, definitely a superfood in every way.
 Enjoy!